DANCEOrg/DANCEOrg.github.io-source/Documentation/intialization.md

 5. Launching Site with GH-Pages

-## Installing Jeykll
+## 1. Installing Jeykll

 ### How to get Jekyll

-Note: In this tutorial, sudo apt was used rather than other utilities such as cat.
-This turorial was performed on Ubuntu 18.04 and works for 20.04
+*Note: In this tutorial, sudo apt was used rather than other utilities such as cat.
+This turorial was performed on Ubuntu 18.04 and works for 20.04*

 Jekyll is a static site generator that is used for the iris-hep website; this is the website which DANCEOrg is modeling after.

 The Jekyll [website](https://jekyllrb.com/) is an excellent resource for the installation process.
 Most of the commands used are from the site.

+### Pre-Reqs

 Before installing Jekyll, there is a critacal prerequisite called Ruby.